ST FRANCIS XAVIER MACKAY

 • ESL Groups – Support groups for students who speak English as a second language focus on expanding their English vocabulary, strengthening their comprehension abilities, improving their grammar and providing facilitated communication practice.

-• Support-a-Reader Programs (Read to Rover) - These programs aim to improve students’ confidence and love of reading whilst reducing anxiety by providing positive shared reading opportunities
+• Support-a-Reader Programs (Read to Rover-Natta to Nanna) - These programs aim to improve students’ confidence and love of reading whilst reducing anxiety by providing positive shared reading opportunities.

 Classroom teachers are largely responsible for extension work for students, with the help of Learning Support for resources, where necessary.
 The school also provides extracurricular activities that extend students including sport, music, Battle of the Brains lunchtime activities, Maths Teams Challenge and various academic competitions and enrichment programs.